-Below is an initial housing outcome analysis based on scenario two, note that further modeling is necessary.
+Below is an initial housing outcome analysis based on the preliminary model.
+Please note that further modeling is being completed that will result in adjustments to these numbers.

 This model incorporates two components (1) The PLAN: JP/ROX development scenarios used to estimate total buildout with associated set asides and (2) an analysis of publicly subsidized affordable housing units either proposed or in the planning stages.
 To reach the scenario 2 goal of having 30% of the total new development affordable a combination of set asides in private development and publicly subsidized projects are needed.
-The buildout analysis shows that an estimated 353 affordable units could built through a combination of IDP and density bonus projects.
+The buildout analysis shows that an estimated 353 affordable units could be built through a combination of IDP and density bonus projects.
 In addition there are currently 184 affordable units in the pipeline.
-In order to reach the 30% goal, 497 units would need to come from additional sources, the most promising of which is Arborway Yards, which committed to 50% of new units being affordable.
+In order to reach the 30% goal, 513 units would need to come from additional sources, the most promising of which is Arborway Yards, which committed to 50% of new units being affordable.